Herstory

-During the early modern period of European history (ca. 1500-1800), women experienced different freedoms depending on where they lived and the laws in those areas.
-Laws surrounding religion, estates, wills, sex, and politics were all important and far-reaching into women’s daily lives.
-Lady Anne Clifford’s pursuit in ensuring her own success as a woman has not gone unnoticed by historians.
-Here is a story about a woman artist depicted at various points throughout her life as she fought for something automatically given to male heirs.
+During the early modern period of European history (ca. 1500-1800), women’s freedoms varied significantly based on their location and local laws.
+Regulations concerning religion, estates, wills, sex, and politics deeply impacted their daily lives.
+Lady Anne Clifford’s relentless pursuit of her own success has not gone unnoticed by historians.
+This is a story about a woman told by her portraits made by artists at various stages in her life as she fought for rights automatically granted to male heirs.

 Lady Anne Clifford

 In the Winter of 1590, Lady Anne Clifford (1590-1676) was born to a prominent Elizabethan family.
 She was the only surviving child of George Clifford, the 3rd Earl of Cumberland.
-Upon his death, a teenaged Anne believed that she would inherit his vast property holdings.
-However, despite legally being able to oversee them, perhaps given that she was a female, the case was not so.
+Upon her father’s death, the teenage Anne believed she would inherit his vast property holdings.
+However, despite being legally entitled to oversee them, she faced obstacles, likely because she was a woman.

 Robert White, Lady Anne Clifford